Parker Stanfield

 Parker Stanfield (born June 20, 1990) is an American professional ice hockey player.
 He is currently playing for the Peoria Rivermen of the SPHL.

 Stanfield played four seasons (2007 - 2011) of major junior hockey in the Western Hockey League (WHL), scoring 58 goals and 72 assists for 139 points, while registering 248 penalty minutes in 272 games played.

 After playing 80 games in the ECHL with the Bakersfield Condors, Stanfield joined HK Poprad where he played eight Slovak Extraliga games during the 2012–13 season.

+In 2012, he briefly dated Shelby Hennum.

 On July 8, 2013, Stanfield returned the ECHL, signing for the 2013–14 season with the Colorado Eagles.